Can Large Language Models Implement Agent-Based Models? An ODD-based Replication Study: Discussion

 \subsection{Implications}

 Overall, these findings support two broader implications.
 First, statistical validation should be treated as a prerequisite but not a sufficient condition for adoption of LLM-generated ABM code: runtime efficiency and maintainability properties remain highly model- and trial-dependent among validated cases.
-This distinction is particularly important in light of emerging ``vibe coding'' practices, where developers increasingly accept LLM-generated code based on observed outcomes rather than detailed inspection, thereby lowering the barrier to deploying inefficient or fragile implementations~\citep{ge2025survey}.
+This distinction is particularly important in light of emerging ``vibe coding'' practices, i.e., relying on LLM-generated code mainly because it appears to work, without carefully inspecting or fully understanding the implementation, thereby lowering the barrier to deploying inefficient or fragile implementations~\citep{ge2025survey}.
 Second, the strongest models in correctness (GPT-4.1, followed by Claude) also tended to generate higher-quality implementations in aggregate, but the remaining validated models reveal that the same output-level behavior may be produced by implementations with widely different computational and structural characteristics.
 In practice, this motivates evaluation protocols for LLM-generated ABM code that explicitly separate \emph{correctness} from \emph{quality}, and treat both as necessary for dependable use in simulation research.

+More generally, the appropriateness of LLM-generated ABM code depends on the purpose for which the model is being built~\citep{edmonds2019different}.
+For replication-oriented tasks such as the one studied here, output level statistical validation is a natural first requirement.
+Conversely, if the ABM is intended to support explanation in terms of mechanisms, then additional checks are needed to determine whether the generated code preserves the intended causal structure, scheduling logic, and local interaction rules in a transparent way.
+Likewise, for teaching-oriented uses, a simpler and more readable implementation might be preferable even if a more compact or faster alternative reproduces the same outputs.
+Thus, the present results should be interpreted as evidence about one important dimension of adequacy, i.e., behavioral replication, not as a complete substitute for purpose-dependent evaluation of generated ABM code.